Capirotada (Mexican Bread Pudding)

 What is Mexican pudding?

 Much like other global dessert traditions, there are quite a few different types of Mexican pudding.
-Thereโ€™s rice-based arroz con leche (and, while youโ€™re at it, my horchata rice pudding and pumpkin rice pudding) and this bread-based pudding (which I also make in adorable mini capirotada muffin form).
+Thereโ€™s rice-based homemade arroz con leche (and, while youโ€™re at it, my horchata rice pudding and pumpkin rice pudding) and this bread-based pudding (which I also make in adorable mini capirotada muffin form).
 Iโ€™d also argue that flan recipes (like my Mexican coffee flan, tres leches pumpkin flan and magic chocoflan cake) would be under the umbrella of โ€œMexican puddings.โ€

 Enjoying This Capirotada (Mexican Bread Pudding)?
 Try These, Too: